moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 __Interference of photons from two independent EPPS__
 The preceding discussion was concerned with two independent pure photons of different polarization.
-In the context of quantum networking, a much more common scenario is that of two entangled pairs of photons originating from two inpedendent EPPS nodes, where two qubits from each pair are incident onto a BS and undergo HOM interference.
+In the context of quantum networking, a much more common scenario is that of two entangled pairs of photons originating from two independent EPPS nodes, where two qubits, one from each pair, are incident onto a BS and undergo HOM interference.
 The two pairs are in the following initial state,
 $$|\psi^{\text{in}}\rangle_{ab} = \frac{1}{\sqrt{2}}\left( |HV\rangle_{ab} + e^{i\theta_1} |VH\rangle_{ab} \right), \qquad |\psi^{\text{in}}\rangle_{cd} = \frac{1}{\sqrt{2}}\left( |HV\rangle_{cd} + e^{i\theta_2} |VH\rangle_{cd} \right),$$
 where $\theta_1$ and $\theta_2$ represent the polarization drift induced in the single-mode fiber.